Master of Science in Criminal Justice

 The student will choose four courses (16 credits) from the remaining graduate level criminal justice curriculum listed below or from other graduate offerings with the guidance and approval of the Program Director in Criminal Justice or appropriate Program Chair and with the advice of the related Program Director if courses from other programs are desired.
 The student should plan to take at least 50% of this part of the degree program in criminal justice courses.
 Students may construct an area of emphasis with the guidance of the Program Director or Chair or pursue a more general set of elective course courses.
 Students may emphasize a traditional area of the field such as Corrections or Homeland Security, but elective choices may also reflect the particular professional goals and aspirations of the student.
 Thus, courses in areas such as Public Administration, Business, or Clinical Mental Health Counseling may be included as desired and approved and if the student completes the required prerequisites for such courses.
 Please note that Financial Aid may not cover prerequisite courses.
 Please see the Coursework Taken Outside a Student's Degree Program Policy found in the Academic Affairs section of this catalog.

-- Demonstrate mastery of skills in theoretical and applied criminal justice as well as in managerial principles and practices to effectively solve real-life problems within a complex organization.
+- Demonstrate mastery of skills in the areas of theoretical and applied criminal justice as well as in managerial principles and practices to effectively solve a variety of real-life problems within a complex organization.

 - Understand the relationship between crime theory, crime policy, and professional practice.